CreLox/OmicsVisualization/README.md

 Filters a Flaski RNAseq pipeline output Excel sheet (```ExcelDataFilePath```) based on the desired GO terms in ```GOVector``` [including all child terms (```is_a```, ```regulates```, etc.) defined by ```godir```].

 Note: Ensembl BioMart provides a built-in functionality to filter genes by GO term annotations (see the figure below; all child terms will also be included), which is better because a fresh download from Ensembl BioMart will reflect the most up-to-date GO term annotations.
-See ```BioMartGOFilter.GOList.Nfurzeri``` and ```EnsemblIDFilter```.
+See ```BioMartGOFilter.Nfurzeri``` and ```EnsemblIDFilter```.

 <p align="center">
 <img src="assets/EnsemblBioMartGOFilter.png" width="700">